 Make a list of all of your credit card accounts, their balances, and their interest rates.
 If you can transfer balances from cards with higher rates to those with lower rates, do this.
 Then, make minimum monthly payments on all of your cards except for the one with the highest interest rate.
 On that card, pay as much as you can afford every month until the card is paid off.
 Once this is done, repeat the process with the cards that you have left.

-Why is this called the “snowball” method?
-When you tackle your debts with the highest interest rates first, the amount of money that you have to pay off debt will continue to increase — or snowball.
+Why is this called the snowball method?
+When you tackle your debt with the highest interest rates first, the amount of money that you have to pay off debt will continue to increase — or snowball.

-If your current interest rates are high, consider transferring your credit balance to a new credit card offering a 0% interest introductory period.
-If you’re able to pay off the debt in full within that grace period, you can sidestep interest altogether.
-However, you’ll have to pay a balance transfer fee (3-5%) to transfer your debt.
+If your current interest rates are high, you should consider a balance transfer credit card that offers a zero percent interest introductory period.
+If you’re able to pay off the debt in full within that grace period, you can eliminate your credit card balances altogether.
+However, you’ll have to pay a balance transfer fee (3-5 percent of the total incoming balance) to transfer your debt.
 Make sure that the fee will cost you less than what you would have paid in interest.
+Just make sure to look for an advertiser disclosure before transferring your balance.

-If you have savings, this might be a good time to tap into some of that money.
-The average return on investment in the stock market is 7%, and your credit card interest rate is likely closer to 18% (or even higher).
-As such, the fastest way you can reduce losses is to allocate all available money (excluding your emergency fund) for your debt.
+If you have a good amount saved in your bank account, this might be a good time to tap into some of that money.
+The average return on investment in the stock market is 7 percent, and your credit card interest rate is likely closer to 18 percent (or even higher).
+As such, the fastest way you can reduce losses is to allocate all available money, excluding your emergency fund, for your debt.

 An installment loan with a low APR can be a great way to consolidate high-interest credit card debt.
 Simply borrow enough to pay off all your credit accounts in one fell swoop, and trade your debts for a single easy monthly payment.
 These debt consolidation loans are a very popular way to reduce interest expenses and establish a structured plan to get out of debt.
-In addition, different debt consolidation loans come with different rates, fees and requirements, so check out what the best personal loans are to ensure that you choose the best option for you.
+Also, different debt consolidation loans come with different rates, fees, and requirements, so check out the best personal loans to ensure that you choose the best option for you.

-If you’re a homeowner with equity in your home, you can leverage it to secure a loan or line of credit with very favorable rates and terms.
+If you’re a homeowner with equity in your home, you can leverage it to secure a loan or line of credit with very favorable rates and terms from different lender partners.
 These are called Home Equity Loans (HELs) or Home Equity Lines of Credit (HELOCs).
 However, you should only go this route if you’re certain that you’ll be able to pay off your HEL or HELOC on time.
 If you default on your payments, you risk losing your home.

 Should you declare bankruptcy?